Accessing VMFS datastore

 USB adapters and racks for external HDDs

-USB adapters or HDD-racks are also out of our recommendation.
-We had a lot of negative experiences when the USB adapter read HDD incorrectly and prevented successful recovery.
+USB adapters or HDD racks are also out of our recommendation.
+We had a lot of negative experiences when the USB adapter read the HDD incorrectly and prevented successful recovery.
 A lot of them have a low build quality that affects recovery much more often than anyone would expect.

 Server racks for HDDs are normally out of this complaint.
-Just make sure there is no issue that may affect results.
+Just make sure no issue may affect results.

 Same deal for any single disk volumes.
-You can just open the required partition at the “Hard Disk Drives" section and browse for required data.
+You can just open the required partition in the “Hard Disk Drives" section and browse for required data.